 I began to wonder what he would make

 of your eyes, the grace you had, undressed.

 Hadn’t I?
 I had not even learned to say

 what happened as it had, and so I envied

 When later he asked me into the studio,

-I stared at the sketches and Polaroids
+I stared at the sketched and Polaroids

 he’d taken of his people, animals, insects–